smirfolio/MCP-tasksforge/prompt_implement_user_stories.md

 "I'm following your instructions for implementing user stories.
 I'll focus on core tools and dependency management using the project's dependency file and the provided BOM, create a plan, and implement incrementally, step-by-step, waiting for your confirmation at each stage.
 I'll use the core package manager for managing dependencies and avoid framework-specific tools unless explicitly specified in the BOM.
 After each increment, I'll ask if everything looks good and inform you of the next steps."

 ### Phase 4: Persisting Progress and Halting
-1. After a user story is fully implemented and you have generated your "Task Completed" summary, you **MUST** persist it.
+1. After a user story is fully implemented and you have generated your "Task Completed" summary, you **MUST** persist it in `workflow/.mcp_history.md`.
 2. Call the `log_task_completion` tool with one argument:
     *   `completion_report`: The full markdown text of your summary.
 3. After a successful call, confirm to the user: "User Story #X is complete, and progress has been logged to `workflow/.mcp_history.md`."